smaslennikov/grindr-demo-day-2/present.md

 ---
 # I'd like to thank the Academy

-Thanks to Joshua J. Lai for struggling through most of the PoC
+Thanks to Joshua J. Lai

 Smoke stoges erry day